mysterious-diamond/chess_engine/README.md

 ## HOW TO RUN
 You can just grab the 2 executables, one is the interface/build/chess_engine.exe, then just run them.
 (OTHER EXECUTABLE W.I.P.)

+## CREDITS
+I did not write the actual graphical processing library, raylib.
+Credits to raylib's writer, raysan5.
+You can check the official raylib library at https://github.com/raysan5/raylib.